Glass bottles and jars

 Limits on collecting glass another way

-It would be possible to run a separate household glass collection, but this would be very expensive as a separate fleet of lorries would be required.
+It would be possible to run a separate household glass collection, but this would be very expensive as a separate fleet of lorries would be needed.
 The cost of providing a separate kerbside collection service for glass would be around £3 million a year.

 Why recycle glass bottle and jars

-If you put glass in your waste bin, it will go to landfill with the other residual waste.
-Whilst residual waste may be treated to remove some recyclables, the majority of it still ends up in landfill, so please try to recycle your glass wherever possible.
+Whilst residual waste may be treated to remove some recyclables, the majority of it still ends up in landfill.
+Please try to recycle your glass wherever possible.
 Not only is this better for the environment, it is cheaper to recycle than it is to landfill.

 For more information on the method we use for glass recycling visit the Waste and Resources Action Programme (WRAP) website.